 Danville Borough's Manufacturing District is designated "M-1" in the Borough's Code and is primarily situated within the eastern half of town.
 It is roughly bordered by Wall Street to the east, East Market Street to the south, Groves Court to the west, and Van Kirk Street to the north.

-The district houses the Iron Town Commerce Center, ISS Solutions, Metso Minerals, Paper Magic Group, Structure Manufacturing Works, the Washington Fire & Hose Company, and many other businesses.
+The district houses the Iron Town Commerce Center, ISS Solutions, GTI, Metso Minerals, Strong Industries, Structure Manufacturing Works, the Washington Fire & Hose Company, and many other businesses.

 Available Manufacturing Space

 Iron Town Commerce Center - East Market & Railroad Streets

 MBC Development, L.P. is actively marketing the remaining available space at the Iron Town Commerce Center.
 This totals 20,000 subdividable square feet of industrial/warehouse space with a ceiling height of 26 feet as well as 5 acres of outside storage/parking.
 The lease price is $2.96 NNN.
 More information is available at mbcdevelopment.com.

 Area Economic Development Organizations

 The Columbia-Montour Partnership for Community Development is a 501(c)(6) non-profit corporation that represents nearly 600 businesses including Geisinger Health System, PPL, Bloomsburg University, Autoneum, Berwick Hospital Center, and a number of financial institutions.
 An operational partnership between the Columbia Montour Chamber of Commerce and the Columbia-Montour Visitors Bureau, the Partnership was established as a way to more efficiently operate through a unified staff, reduce organizational duplication, consolidate resources, increase political clout, and allow for greater critical mass when developing programs, events, and marketing opportunities for businesses.